-And you can enable two-factor authentication for further solidify your security.
+And you can enable two-factor authentication to solidify your security.
 The too also features multi-factor authentication, but that’s reserved for ‘Enterprise’ users.

 Though small businesses can make use of the cutting-edge audit report of LastPass that highlights all the weak and duplicate passwords of your database.

-LastPass has standalone apps for every platform, whether it’s Windows, Mac, Android, or iOS.
+LastPass has standalone password manager apps for every platform, whether it’s Windows, Mac, Android, or iOS.
 And your data is synchronized across every device you own.

-Finally, when it comes to the overall cost, LastPass is more expensive than Dashlane at $6/month per user.
+Finally, when it comes to the overall cost, a LastPass account is more expensive than Dashlane at $6/month per user.

 They also have a cheaper plan that starts from $4/month per user, but that doesn’t include single sign-on, which is essential for any small company.

-You can read more about LastPass in my detailed review here.
+You can read more about LastPass premium in our detailed Lastpass review here.

 Bitwarden is the cheapest option on this list if you are looking for a good password manager tool.